 Perfect for a short stroll, a family bike ride, or a relaxing hike through the native wilderness of the Alabama Gulf Coast, the Fort Morgan Road Trail is a popular multi-use paved trail that meanders through pine forests, sand dunes, cypress groves, coastal marshes, and peaceful tree-lined neighborhoods.
-Grab the bikes – or rent from one of three nearby cycling centers – and enjoy a scenic 11-mile (round-trip) ride that is perfect for all ages and skill levels.
+Grab the bikes – or rent from one of three nearby cycling centers – and enjoy a scenic 11-mile (round-trip) ride that is perfect for all ages and skill levels on your next vacation.
 Along the way you will see plenty of wildlife including eagles, ospreys, and even the occasional alligator (fortunately at a distance).

 Beautiful Views at the Fort Morgan Road Trail

 The Fort Morgan Road Trail is a rails-to-trails success story.
 An old rail line, it connects the Rouses Shopping Center in the west (at the intersection of Highways 59 and 180) with the Peninsula Golf and Racket Club in the east.
 Most of its 11 miles is flat, though there are a few small sections of hills at the western reaches.
 The Fort Morgan Road Trail is a good trail ride for families and is accessible to most riders.

 NOTE: Cyclists will want to keep an eye out for cracked pavement, road crossings and high traffic areas, as well as the occasional rattlesnake sunning itself, and the curious alligators that can be seen in the distance at Little Lagoon.

 Hitting the Trail